-“No need for take-out with unknown fats and sodium, when you can easily make a better tasting, fresh, better for you, version of a Quick Low-Fat Beef with Broccoli Stir Fry at home?
-On the table in about less than 30 minutes.
-To keep this dish gluten-free, use a gluten-free soy sauce product”
+“No need for take-out with unknown fats and sodium, when you can easily make a better tasting, fresh, better for you, version of a Quick Low-Fat Beef Broccoli Stir-Fry at home?
+A little less sweet, a little bit spicy, and on the table in about less than 30 minutes.
+Easy peasy!”.

 Yep, it’s great.

 I actually do love Chinese food – well, as I know Chinese food to be.
 Not as maybe a Chinese Chinese person knows and loves Chinese food.
 Having been raised on American Chinese take-out, I am familiar with the tastes, look, and feel of typical American Chinese dining.
 And, overall, when it comes to healthy choices, Beef Broccoli Stir-Fry is considered one of your better options when eating Chinese take-out.